 Before World War I Léon Vannier (1880 – 1963) took the first steps towards overcoming the fragmentation in the homoeopathic field: he founded a journal to promote consensus within the doctrine, organized structured tuition, improved the manufacture and sales of remedies and supported further research.
 From the 1930s competing establishments also aimed at integrating homoeopathy into scientific medicine and the market.
 The fusion of several manufacturers in 1967 led to the foundation of the Boiron company which has become world leader for homoeopathic medicines.

-The French national health system acknowledged homoeopathy in 1965 and pays for medicines and treatment.
+The French national health system acknowledged homoeopathy in 1965 and has paid for medicines and treatment until 2021.
 France is Europe’s biggest market for homoeopathic medicines.
 While they were used by 22 % of the French population at least once in 1984, the percentage has since risen to more than double that figure.
 French homoeopaths were also crucial in introducing the method in Brazil and, since the 1970s, also in promoting the training of physicians.

 In Great Britain there have been practising homoeopathic physicians since the 1830s.
 The Royal family has sought homoeopathic treatment since the 19th century and advocates the approach publicly, thus securing for it a high reputation in society.